bonitasoft/actions/packages/pr-diff-checker/README.md

-# Github PR diff checker
+# GitHub PR diff checker

 This action checks the diff in a PR, and fails if one or more of the set criteria isn't met.